 The rise of remote working has been met with a rise in tools and apps to help manage remote employee performance.
 In order to maximize remote employee efficiency and support your team, you need visibility over what they’re doing.
 The best offer exactly that without being intrusive or creepy.
 A few essential remote employee management tools include:

 It’s one of the world’s most popular project management tools for good reason.
 Trello lets you organize and prioritize tasks and projects, and then track their progress from one clean space.
 It’s particularly useful for setting up remote team workflows, allocating tasks and uploading documents.
 Everyone has full visibility over team efforts.

 The one app you need to see exactly where your remote employees spend all their time.
 Unlike traditional time tracking, Timely tracks everything employees work on automatically and uses AI to create time sheets for them.
 Each employee’s overtime, workload, activity and capacity can be followed from the global “People dashboard”, ensuring you always know what people are working on and if they need support.
-Handy for tracking employee KPIs too.
+Handy for employee performance KPIs too.

 The digital equivalent to talking face-to-face, Slack is essential for quick everyday communication and coordination.
 It’s the go-to tool for solving small blockers, sharing quick updates and staying in-the-loop.
 Just make sure it doesn’t become unruly and unproductive.

 Great for one-to-ones with remote employees as well as company-wide monthly meetings, Zoom is an adaptable video communication tool that helps bridge the physical gap of remote work.